 The Book of Acts is the Biblical account of the first century Apostolic church.
 It begins with the ascension of the resurrected Jesus and ends deep into the ministry of the Apostle Paul.
 Its authenticity has been highly debated among scholars, especially around the timing of authorship.
 When was the book of Acts written?
 The divide in academia is whether Acts was written in the first or the second century.
 Some claim will date the Acts of the Apostles as early as before 62 A.D. while others will state that it was most certainly beyond 100 AD.
 Does it really matter when was the Book of Acts written?
 It most certainly does.

 It is believed that the Evangelist Luke wrote the Book of Acts.
 Luke traveled with the Apostle Paul and was also a Physician and Historian.
-Many attest that he followed up his Gospel with the Acts of the Apostles to share the history of the early church.
+Many attest that he followed up his Gospel with the Acts of the Apostles to share the history of the early church that exemplified the five fold ministry gifts.

 Evangelist Jason Koch D’Ambrosio teaches a segment titled “When was the Book of Acts written?”